Transcript: Mercury in Corn Syrup?

-Here’s how much mercury an average woman of childbearing age could get eating these products every day.
+Here’s how much mercury, on average, a woman of childbearing age could get eating these products every day.
 This is the EPA’s safe upper limit.
 So, we probably shouldn’t let our kids become children of the corn.
-Of course a can of tuna may have as much mercury as an entire gallon of high fructose corn syrup, but still...
-Taking the mercury content into account, high fructose corn syrup is worse than sugar, but neither is good for you.
+Of course, a can of tuna may have as much mercury as an entire gallon of high-fructose corn syrup.
+But still, taking the mercury content into account, high-fructose corn syrup is worse than sugar.
+But neither is good for you.
 They are both just empty calories—calories, with no nutrition.

-When I gave testimony before the federal 2010 Dietary Guidelines Committee this year I actually sat right next to the representative from the Sugar Association.
-Of course the pork producers were there, the dairy council, the Salt Institute, but I got to chat with Big Sugar.
+When I gave testimony before the federal 2010 Dietary Guidelines Committee this year, I actually sat right next to the representative from The Sugar Association.
+Of course, the pork producers were there, the Dairy Council, the Salt Institute; but I got to chat with big sugar.

-As unbelievable as that one was, this one’s my favorite: “Mary is a busy girl.
+Check out this classic sugar industry ad: “If sugar is so fattening, how come so many kids are thin?”
+They can’t say that anymore.
+The tagline?
+“Sugar: it’s not just good flavor; sugar is good food.”
+As unbelievable as that one was, this is my favorite: “Mary is a busy girl.
 She needs sugar in her life.
 For energy.
 She needs energyless, artificial sweeteners like a turtle needs a seatbelt.”
 “18 calories per teaspoon—and it’s all energy.”
 That’s the problem!
-Only the sugar industry could take their greatest weakness—empty calories—and try to spin it into something good
+Only the sugar industry could take their greatest weakness—empty calories—and try to spin it into something good.

-I mean, can you imagine even the meat industry, coming out and saying something like “eat lard?”
+“Note to Mothers: Play [it] safe with your young ones—make sure they get sugar every day.”
+I couldn’t make this up.
+I mean, can you imagine even the meat industry coming out and saying something like “Eat lard?”
 Yes, I imagine you can.
-Another actual ad, though dated, and of course: a message brought to you in conjunction with the Department of Health.
-They are in fact happy because they eat lard.
+Another actual ad, though dated, and of course: a message brought to you “in conjunction with the Department of Health.”
+They are, in fact, happy because “They eat LARD.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.